A Guide to growing a Fiddle Leaf Fig Tree!

 The three main components of a tree-form Fiddle Leaf Fig over a bush form are height, the single bare trunk and the branches.
 So lets look at each one individually:

 Once your FLF is at a height where you would like it to branch, prune or pinch out the tip or give notching a try to encourage branching.
-Pruning the tip gives the plant the idea that the main growth tip has been hindered and it needs to send out other shoots to survive.
+Pruning the tip tells the plant the that the main growth tip has been hindered and it needs to send out other shoots to survive.
 Notching has a similar affect and you may want to use this method if you have a precise idea of where you would like a branch to grow.

 Similarly, you can prune any unwanted branches, but just be aware of the affect it will have on the plant – don’t leave your plant too bare.